Orange County, California: Bus

-The bus network comprises 6,542 stops on 77 lines, running along most major streets, and accounts for 210,000 boardings a day.
-The fleet of 817 buses is gradually being replaced by CNG (Compressed natural gas)-powered vehicles, which already represent over 40% of the total fleet.
+The bus network comprises 6,542 stops on 51 lines, running along most major streets, and accounts for 210,000 boardings a day.
+The fleet of 508 buses is gradually being replaced by CNG (Compressed natural gas)-powered vehicles and electric powered buses, which already represent over 70% of the total fleet.
 Service is operated by OCTA employees and First Transit under contract.
-OCTA operates one bus rapid transit service, Bravo, on Harbor Boulevard.
+OCTA operates four bus rapid transit service, Rapid, on Harbor Boulevard, Beach Boulevard, Main St and 17th/Westminister.
 In addition, OCTA offers paratransit service for the disabled (OC ACCESS), also operated by MV.
+OCTA offers OC flex for the rural areas of Orange County.

 Rail

 Since 1992, Metrolink has operated three commuter rail lines through Orange County, and has also maintained Rail-to-Rail service with parallel Amtrak service.
-On a typical weekday, over 40 trains run along the Orange County Line, the 91 Line and the Inland Empire–Orange County Line.
+On a typical weekday, over 40 trains run along the Orange County Line, the 91/Perris Valley Line and the Inland Empire–Orange County Line.
 Along with Metrolink riders on parallel Amtrak lines, these lines generate approximately 15,000 boardings per weekday.
 Metrolink also began offering weekend service on the Orange County Line and the Inland Empire-Orange County line in the summer of 2006.
 As ridership has steadily increased in the region, new stations have opened at Anaheim Canyon, Buena Park, Tustin, and Laguna Niguel/Mission Viejo.
 Plans for a future station in Placentia are underway and is expected to be completed by 2020.

 Since 1938, the Atchison, Topeka, and Santa Fe Railroad and later Amtrak, has operated the Pacific Surfliner regional passenger train route (previously named the San Diegan until 2000) through Orange County.
-The route includes stops at eight stations in Orange County including, in northbound order, San Clemente Pier (selected trips), San Juan Capistrano, Laguna Niguel/Mission Viejo (formerly), Irvine Transportation Center, Santa Ana Regional Transportation Center, Orange Transportation Center (formerly), Anaheim Regional Transportation Intermodal Center (ARTIC), and Fullerton Transportation Center.
+The route includes stops at eight stations in Orange County including, in northbound order, San Clemente Pier (selected trips), San Juan Capistrano, Laguna Niguel/Mission Viejo (formerly), Irvine Transportation Center, Santa Ana Regional Transportation Center, Orange (formerly), Anaheim Regional Transportation Intermodal Center (ARTIC), and Fullerton Transportation Center.

-OC Streetcar, formerly known as the Santa Ana/Garden Grove Fixed Guideway Project, is a streetcar line connecting Downtown Santa Ana to the Depot at Santa Ana which is currently under construction and expected to open in 2023.
+OC Streetcar, formerly known as the Santa Ana/Garden Grove Fixed Guideway Project, is a streetcar line connecting Downtown Santa Ana to the Depot at Santa Ana which is currently under construction and expected to open in 2026.
 OCTA has also proposed connecting the two systems via Harbor Boulevard and the West Santa Ana Branch corridor.
 Plans for a streetcar for Harbor Boulevard in Fullerton, Anaheim, and Garden Grove — the Anaheim Rapid Connection — were shelved in 2018.